lucasemn1/be-the-hero/mobile/readme.md

 $ git clone https://github.com/lucasemn1/be-the-hero
 ```

-2. Entre na pasta do frontend
+2. Entre na pasta do mobile
 ```
-$ cd [caminho até a pasta do projeto]/frontend
+$ cd [caminho até a pasta do projeto]/mobile
 ```

 3. Instale as dependências